andrewkoumoudjian/giselle0.2/README.md

-# HR Candidate Filtering System
+# HR Talent Platform

 An AI-powered HR system designed to help HR agencies detect and filter candidates based on job listings and user-defined parameters.
-The system uses AI to analyze job applications and can optionally conduct automated interviews.
+The system uses AI to analyze job applications, match candidates with job requirements, and streamline the hiring process.

 ## System Overview